ekremalkn/AI-Chat-Assistant/README.md

-# Chatvantage - AI Chat Bot
+# Chatvantage - AI Chat Bot (Removed From AppStore)
 Developed with MVVM-C architecture.
 UI created programmatically using SnapKit.
 Moya library for a clean and generic network layer.
 Firebase Remote Config integration for dynamic prompt updates.
 GET request to an API for pre-made prompts on the Assistants screen.
 CoreData for storing and listing chats on the history tab.
 Integrated Firebase Remote Config, AdMob (Ad), and RevenueCat.

 ## Screenshots